ShwetaBarge/LinearRegressionwithNumPyandPython/README.md

 ### Task 1: Introduction and Import Libraries
 Introduction to the data set and the problem overview.
-See a demo of the final product you will build by the end of this project.
-Introduction to the Rhyme interface.
 Import essential modules and helper functions from NumPy and Matplotlib.
 ### Task 2: Load the Data and Libraries
 Load the dataset using pandas.